ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

   * Removes any persistently stored data about the funding transaction.
 * Send an `error` for the channel.

+#### Ensuring Funding Transaction Confirmation

+The LSP SHOULD monitor the funding transaction while it is unconfirmed.

+The LSP takes the "deadline" of the shortest-deadline input spent in the funding transaction.
+If the deadline is less than some LSP-selected threshold while the funding transaction is unconfirmed, the LSP SHOULD use the anchor output of the funding transaction to increase the offerred fee for the funding transaction.
+The LSP will have to spend the anchor output, plus another UTXO it controls, into the CPFP transaction.
+The LSP SHOULD opt-in to RBF for the CPFP transaction, and the LSP SHOULD increase the fee paid by the CPFP transaction as blocks arrive where the funding transaction is not confirmed, up to the total amount of the channel, minus one satoshi, when the deadline is 1.
+The LSP MAY spend the anchor outputs of multiple funding transactions into a single CPFP transaction.

+If the LSP performs the above monitoring of unconfirmed funding transactions, it SHOULD stop increasing the CPFP transaction fee once the funding transaction is confirmed at least once.
+The LSP SHOULD stop monitoring the funding transaction once the funding transaction is confirmed "deeply enough".
+The LSP SHOULD use its normal `minimum_depth` setting to judge as "deeply enough".

 [SIP]: https://lists.linuxfoundation.org/pipermail/lightning-dev/2023-January/003810.html
 [BIP-174]: https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki